Towards the Sato-Tate Groups of Trinomial Hyperelliptic Curves: A Further Splitting of The Jacobians of Theorem

 is a non constant morphism from $C$ to the elliptic curve $E$.
 We would like to find more morphisms from $C$ to families of lower genus curves.

-Our ultimate goal is to be able to further break down our result from Theorem \ref{splittheorem} so that we may write the Jacobians of curves as a product of lower genus curves.
-Ideally, we would like to be able to write the Jacobian as a product of elliptic curves (genus 1) or genus 2 curves since the Sato-Tate groups of these low genus curves are completely classified (see \cite{Barnet2011,Fite2012, Harris2010}).
+Our ultimate goal is to be able to further break down our result from Theorem \ref{splittheorem} so that we may write the Jacobians of curves as a product of Jacobians of lower genus curves.
+Ideally, we would like to be able to write the Jacobian as a product of Jacobians of elliptic curves (genus 1) or genus 2 curves since the Sato-Tate groups of these lower dimension Jacobians are completely classified (see \cite{Barnet2011,Fite2012, Harris2010}).